-The chief executive must give notice in writing to each member of the local authority of the time and place of any meeting.
-Notice must be given at least 14 days before the meeting unless the council has adopted a schedule of meetings, in which case notice must be given at least 14 days before the first meeting on the schedule.
+The chief executive must give notice in writing to each member of the community board of the date, time and place of any meeting.
+Notice must be given at least 14 days before the meeting unless the community board has adopted a schedule of meetings, in which case notice must be given at least 14 days before the first meeting on the schedule.